openkfw/TruBudget/frontend/environment-variables.md

 | EMAIL_PORT                      | 8890          | Port of the email notification service                                                                                                                          |

 ### Excel-Export-Service

+Following environment variables need to be set to enable and configure the excel-export feature:

 | Env Variable                     | Default Value | Description                                                                                                                                         |
 | -------------------------------- | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- |